Capabilities, such as deep reactive ion etching, fusion and anodic bonding

 miniaturization, new opportunities in chemical production, material manufacture

-and power generation can be exploited
+and power generation can be

 to satisfy the needs of a increasingly mobile society.
 It has been envisioned